KaitoSugimura/KaitoSugimura/README.md

 - 👋 Hi, I’m @KaitoSugimura
-- 👀 I’m interested in coding and creative thinking
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning front-end & back-end Engineering
+- 🌱 I’m currently learning random stuff I find interesting
-- 💞️ I’m looking to collaborate on...
-(Focusing on my studies right now)
+- 💞️ I’m looking to collaborate on.. (none atm)
-- 📫 How to reach me... (none atm)
+- 📫 How to reach me sugimurakaito@gmail.com

 <!---
 KaitoSugimura/KaitoSugimura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.